kagof/BefungeInterpreter/README.md

 * Syntax highlighting.
 * Two different modes for handling division by zero (ask for input, or push 0).
 * Allow input of longer strings, taking only first character, then the next, etc.
-* Reset button.
-Currently the user must toggle between edit and run mode to reset the code torus.
+* ~~Reset button.
+Currently the user must toggle between edit and run mode to reset the code torus.~~ ✓
 * Debug mode (allowing insertions of breakpoints in the code).
 Currently the button does nothing.

 ## Version History